futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ### When there is a lot of data in DB:

 When there is a lot of data in DB, and list port is performed.
 Tests will get slower and slower.
 Since the un-deleted ports are still in the DB, which affects our list port performance, in turn, blocks our port creation process.

+For this test setup, we are requesting Alcor 1000 times at 200 concurrent, and within each request will tell Alcor to create 10 port.
+Below are the Rally test config file:

 ```
 {